Patrik Laine: Montreal Canadiens (2024–2026)

 Just 10 games after making his season debut, he would suffer yet another injury, coincidentally in his return to Nationwide Arena versus the Blue Jackets on 23 December.
 Despite this, Laine did not miss any additional playing time and was present for the Canadiens' next game on 28 December versus the Florida Panthers.
 Following a four game absence due to the flu, he returned to the lineup on 11 January 2025 against the Dallas Stars.
 A few days later, Laine recorded his 400th NHL point on 14 January, scoring his tenth goal of the season and first at even strength against the Utah Hockey Club; all nine of his previous goals had come on the power play.
 In doing so, he became the seventh Finnish player in NHL history to reach this juncture in fewer than 500 games played, behind Jari Kurri, Teemu Selanne, Rantanen, Sebastian Aho, Esa Tikkanen, and Aleksander Barkov.
 He would skate in his 500th NHL game on the road at Little Caesars Arena versus the Detroit Red Wings on 23 January.

 Five games into the 2025–26 season, Laine suffered a core muscle injury.
 After missing a week of games, the Canadiens announced that he had undergone surgery for same, subsequently ruling him out for the following three to four months.
+Despite being medically cleared to return by early January 2026, Laine ultimately remained out of the team's lineup for the remainder of the regular season as well as ensuing 2026 Stanley Cup playoffs.